top of page

 What Happens If You Fail a Section of the CPA Exam?

 Candidates must score 75 or higher to pass each section of the CPA Exam.
 If you fail a section, you will receive a Candidate Performance Report that offers information on your exam performance compared to others in the “just passed” category, or those who scored between 75-80.
-This includes a breakdown by content area and question type (such as multiple choice or tasked-based simulations), which can be an invaluable study tool when preparing to retake the exam.
+This includes a breakdown by content area and question type (such as multiple choice or task-based simulations), which can be an invaluable study tool when preparing to retake the exam.

 To retake the CPA Exam, you must re-register for the section and obtain a new NTS before you can reschedule (see step 3).
 However, you may not be able to re-register immediately after receiving your scores because it can take up to five days after the score is released to close the section out.
-NASBA recommends contacting your state Board of Accountancy or CPA Examination Services (CPAES)
+NASBA recommends contacting your state Board of Accountancy or CPA Examination Services

 Step 4: Gain the Required Work Experience

 Qualifying work experience includes offering any service or advice involving the use of accounting, attestation, compilation, management advisory, financial advisory, tax, or consulting skills under direct supervision and oversight of a CPA with an active license.
-NASBA also offers Experience Verification, which offers an alternate method of verifying work experience with a licensed CPA.

 Step 5: Apply for Your CPA License